My-Infra-Repos/AWS_terraform_EKS_cluster/terraform_eks/README.md

 # Basic provisioning of EKS with Terraform

-You can provision a basic EKS cluster with Terraform with the following commands:
+You can provision a basic EKS cluster with Terraform with the following commands.
+Just copy this folder locally & execute below commands

 ```bash
 terraform init